threedi/tema-demo/README.md

 - The main current task downloads the proper geotiff images from the relevant simulation results.

-## Possible case study
+## Possible case studies

-I'm throwing in [a possible case study](example-case-study/case-study.md) just to make the possible data flows a bit more concrete.
+I'm throwing in [two possible case studies](example-case-study/README.md) just to make the possible data flows a bit more concrete.